 A Clear Diagnosis Is Important

 Cost-conscious observers of health care point out that our treatments for major neurocognitive disorders are limited in their scope and only modestly effective.
 Knowing the cause of a cognitive disorders will be of greatest value, they point out, once we have very specific treatment approaches for different diseases.
-In the case of LBD, knowing the diagnosis is of great value, because it may alert clinicians to the potentially hazardous effects that might be produced in LBD patients by antipsychotics, a class of medications still often used (despite recognition of their limited benefits and potential adverse effects) to treat behavioral disturbances in AD.
+In the case of LBD, knowing the diagnosis is of great value, because it may alert clinicians to the potentially hazardous effects that might be produced in LBD patients by high-potency antipsychotics, a class of medications still often used (despite recognition of their limited benefits and potential adverse effects) to treat behavioral disturbances in AD.
 For this reason, even if for no others, identifying LBD is already a very worthwhile endeavor.
 In time, diagnostic clarity should become even more valuable as future treatments are developed to target LBD specifically.

 A specialized source of information and support is the LBD Association, and their online caregiver community is available through their website.
 Finally, the National Institute on Aging provides helpful information on LBD for patients, families, and caregivers.